gtzempe/gtzempe/README.md

 I'm seeking collaborations that help strengthen my skills and support my growth as a developer.

 **I'm interested in:**
+- Junior developer position where I can contribute to real-world projects
+- Learning through hands-on development
+- Mentorship opportunities to accelerate my professional growth
+- Contributing to meaningful web applications
+- Technologies: JavaScript/TypeScript, React, Node.js
 - Building full-stack features from concept to deployment
-- Working with modern React and Node.js ecosystems
-- Contributing to meaningful web applications
-- Learning through hands-on development

 Open to projects where I can apply my current skills while expanding my technical expertise through practical experience.